 - Pinch or two of salt if using unsalted butter

-- Melt both chocolates in microwave or double boiler.
-Set aside to cool for about 30 minutes.
+- Melt both chocolates in microwave or double boiler, then set aside to cool for about 30 minutes.

 - Beat the butter until creamy.
-Stir in the cocoa power and a cup of the powdered sugar.
+Stir in the cocoa powder and a cup of the powdered sugar.

-- Add the cooled melted chocolate.
-Scrape sides of bowl and beat well.
+- Add the cooled melted chocolate, then scrape sides of bowl and beat well.

-- Add remaining powdered sugar, then add milk, vanilla and salt, beating and scraping creamy and smooth.
+- Add the remaining powdered sugar, then add milk, vanilla and salt, beating and scraping until creamy and smooth.